eclipsesource/jsonforms/packages/angular/README.md

 # JSONForms - More Forms.
 Less Code
 ### Complex Forms in the blink of an eye

-JSONForms eliminates the tedious task of writing fully-featued forms by hand by leveraging the capabilities of JSON, JSON Schema and Javascript.
+JSONForms eliminates the tedious task of writing fully-featured forms by hand by leveraging the capabilities of JSON, JSON Schema and Javascript.

 # Angular Package
+**NOTE**: This is a **private** package as it is still work-in-progress.

 This is the JSONForms Angular package which provides the necessary bindings for Angular.
 It uses [JSONForms Core](https://www.npmjs.com/package/@jsonforms/core).

-You can combine the Angular package with any angular-based renderer set you want, for example the [Material Renderers](https://github.com/eclipsesource/jsonforms/blob/master/packages/angular-material).
+You can combine the Angular package with any Angular-based renderer set you want, for example the [Material Renderers](https://github.com/eclipsesource/jsonforms/blob/master/packages/angular-material).

-**This is a proof of concept currently and will evolve in the future.**

 # License
 The JSONForms project is licensed under the MIT License.
 See the [LICENSE file](https://github.com/eclipsesource/jsonforms/blob/master/LICENSE) for more information.